johnpeart/johnpeart.github.io/_posts/2023-02-06-calculating-the-cost-of-subscriptions.md

 I'm locked into a deal on my Sky package for another 12 months, but everything else is up for grabs.

 I've already decided to cancel Paramount+.
 If I cut Disney+, Amazon Prime and shrink my Apple One bundle to just the iCloud+ features, that could save me nearly £40.
-Some of that I can realise *right now*, and some of I'll have to wait a few months, but that's still a substantial saving across the rest of this year; by my reckoning about £275.
+Some of that I can realise *right now*, and some of I'll have to wait a few months, but that's still a substantial saving across the rest of this year.

-## So what?
+## That's a chunk o' change

+I think I can save myself around £275 if I cut back my streaming consumption to something more sensible this year.
+That's a lot of money to put towards something more useful.

+Subscription services seem like a fantastic deal; all you can eat for a set monthly or annual price.
+But there's a catch.
+Without keeping an eye on them though, the costs can – as I've shown – quickly spiral.

+So I'm going to cut back.
+And cutting back doesn't really mean missing out.
+The great thing about a lot of these packages is that if you're really desperate, you can subscribe for one month and then cancel again.

+So that's what I'm going to do.

+Subscribe.
+Binge.
+Cancel.
+Wait.
+Repeat.